 This easy, but beautiful hike starts off at the Silvermine Nature Reserve car park where signposts will direct you to the starting point.
 The walk through the nature reserve offers beautifully refreshing pools along the way, so don’t miss the opportunity to jump in and cool off.
 Once you get to the famous Elephant’s Eye cave, the view is spectacular – perfect for a little picnic or shady rest before heading back.

-#FUNFACT: This hike gets its name from the shape of the mountain and placement of the cave.
+#FUNFACT: This hike gets its name from the shape of the mountain and the placement of the cave.
 From afar, the mountain looks like an elephant’s head and the cave is in the exact spot where an eye should be.

 5. Newlands Forest